 Here are some important details about the daily arranged overdraft fee and the alerts we’ll send you.
 Please make sure you’re aware of what happens in practice.

-You’ll only pay fees on what you borrow up to your planned overdraft limit.
-If a payment takes you over your limit or we stop it, you won’t be charged anything more than the daily overdraft fee for your planned overdraft limit.
+You’ll only pay fees on what you borrow up to your arranged overdraft limit.
+If a payment takes you over your limit or we stop it, you won’t be charged anything more than the daily overdraft fee for your arranged overdraft limit.

 Your payments will go through as usual if you have enough funds available in your account before 2.30pm (UK time) on the day they are due to go out.
 This may give you time to transfer money from one of your other Halifax accounts, or to pay in cleared funds from another bank.
 You also have until the end of every day to cover your overdraft balance in the same way and avoid a daily overdraft fee.

 If we have a mobile number for you, we'll send alerts to your mobile phone when you start to use your arranged overdraft, and when your balance is getting close to your arranged overdraft limit.
 We’ll also send an alert if there’s not enough in your account to make a payment.
 So, you'll know when you are about to be charged fees, or when a payment may be stopped.
 This may give you time to put some money into your account.